BeastNeedsMoreTorque/scalaLiftDemo/README.md

 The store selection is by usage of Google MAPS API and user's geolocation being volunteered.
 The choice of category is by selection of 6 icons representing each a category, with the set acting as radio buttons.
-The choice of required count of product recommendation is a drop down menu offering numbers of 1,5,10, and 20.
+The choice of required count of product recommendation is a drop down menu offering numbers of 1,5,10, 20, and 50.

 ## User actions
 User actions is via 3 icon buttons beneath the category icons.
-They are `recommend` (question mark image), `cancel` (road no entry sign), and `consume` (a glass of wine).
+They are `advise` (question mark image), `cancel` (road no entry sign), and `consume` (a glass of wine).

-The `recommend` action will find matching LCBO products for the given category and store attempting to show as many as requested, one following each other vertically.
+The `advise` action will find matching LCBO products for the given category and store attempting to show as many as requested, one following each other vertically.
 The recommendation may use caching if a user has previously made requests from the current store and there are products and inventories available in the database for that store.
-Alternatively, the recommendation may make an immediate request to LCBO API from the server to obtain a subset of matching products for reasonable quick response.
+Alternatively, the recommendation may make an immediate request to LCBO API from the server to obtain a subset of matching products for reasonable quick response, an exercise in partial degradation of service.
-In both cases, the recommend action randomly selects a match of products.
-In the cached case, there may be 3000 items in a given store (e.g. wine), so it does a random sample algorithm using required size as parameter (never more than 20, since LCBO API may fail to deliver full messages as promised chunk exception).
-In the non-cached case, the sample size is chosen by configuration and typically at 100 or less and we use a random permutation (shuffle) of the products just obtained and then select the required count from the shuffle.
+In both cases, the advise action randomly selects a match of products.
+In the cached case, there may be 3000 items in a given store (e.g. wine), so it does a random sample algorithm using required size as parameter over cached products of selected category (n choose k problem).
+In the non-cached case, we use a random shuffle of the products just obtained (a permutation select one of n! problem) and then select the required count from the shuffle.
 The shuffle works from the indices of the collection.

 Random algorithms of sampling and shuffling are taken from The Art of Computer Programming by Knuth with minor adjustments to Scala.